 Big and Little Edie Beale - "Grey Gardens" (1975)

 The Maysles Brothers found the real life crazy cat ladies in the Beales of Grey Gardens.
 Their documentary was a shocking fly on the wall look at the Beales's delusions of former grandeur.
 At one point in the film, Little Edie leave out an entire loaf of white Wonder Bread for not just cats, but even roaming raccoons to pick at.

 Twentieth Century Fox

 Ripley - "Alien" (1979)

 Ripley is so passionate about her ginger cat Jones in "Alien" that she and the rest of the crew are willing to wander aimlessly around the Nostromo while a Xenomorph is lurking just to save it.
 Jones isn't just a plot device either, but an animal that provides some genuine scares and even gives you pause as to whether it might be infected.
 And Sigourney Weaver

 certainly seems to love Jones too.

-"The Simpsons'" crazy cat lady, simply named as such, is the perfect embodiment of this character trope, a delusional hermit who's only real characteristic is that she has dozens of cats she can hurl at onlookers.
+"The Simpsons'" crazy cat lady, a.k.a.
+Dr. Eleanor Abernathy MD JD, is the perfect embodiment of this character trope, a delusional hermit who's only real characteristic is that she has dozens of cats she can hurl at onlookers.
 She first appeared on "The Simpsons" in the 1998 episode "Girly Edition

 ," where Lisa's attempt to do a human interest news story to match up with Bart's ends poorly.
 "The Simpsons" eventually gave the crazy cat lady a backstory